mmuller88/mmblog/content/cdk-pipeline-lib-eng/index.md

  }
 ```

-# Why a pipeline at all?
+# Why a Pipeline at all?
 In times of modern DevOps practices it is important to make changes in production as fast and easy as possible.
-Ideally this is done based on git code commits and a staging pipeline.
+Ideally this is done based on git commits and a staging pipeline.
 A Staging Pipeline executes changes on Stages.

 In my company we have four stages DEV, QA, PROD.
 The DEV Stage is intended as a development environment for the developers.
 The QA Stage is a test environment that is as similar as possible to the PROD environment.
 And PROD itself is of course the production environment which is actively used by the company and our customers.